HarveyBurton96/equation-training/README.md

     - I have tested this site across multiple virtual devices.
 I have also checked the site on iPhone, iPad, and a Samsung phone.

 - ### Issues found during site development
-    - When testing the website during development I discovered as we need to leave the result once the solution has been submitted it allowed for the user to repeatedly enter the solution to the equation allowing them to generate more correct points.
+    - When testing the website during development I discovered as we need to leave the result once the solution has been submitted to allow the user to look over the solution.
+It also allowed for the user to repeatedly enter the same solution to the equation allowing them to generate more correct points.
 To solve this, I created two functions one that disables the submit button after its been clicked and one to enable the submit button once a new equation has been selected.

     ![submitButton](assets/images/Screenshot%20disable%20enable%20functions.png)